Évora

 Natural beauty and monumental richness condensed in one city

-Today, Évora is a medium-sized city that clearly assumes its vocation on heritage, culture and sustainability.
-The strong cultural dynamics that have marked the city life in these last few years led to the commitment of the entire society in the bid for European Capital of Culture 2027.
+Today, Évora is a medium-sized city that assumes its vocation on heritage, culture and sustainability.
+The strong cultural dynamics that have marked the city life in these last few years led to the commitment of the entire society in the bid for the European Capital of Culture 2027.

 Key figures